maxckelly/webIntroduction/README.md

 2. Symbols - Symbols are used to represent other objects.
 To generate a symbol you first must put a colon before an identifier such as `:name`.
 Symbols cannot be changed and are often used in hashes.
 3. Numbers - Generally defined as a series of digits, using a decimal mark.
 An example of this would be `9.27`.
 4. Strings - Strings are a set of input put between two quotation marks Strings can be assigned to variables such as `string = "Max"`.
 5. Arrays are a way to store more than one or more piece's of data.
-Data in an array is seperated by a comma and can be accessed by the user again.
+Data in an array is separated by a comma and can be accessed by the user again.
 An example of an `array is array = ["max", "kelly"]`.
 6. Hashes - A hash assigns its values to its keys.
 A key is a way to call upon that data and also allows for better structure of your code.
 A key can also be assigned to different data types such as a number, string or boolean.
 See example: `hash = { :name = "Max" :age = 21 }`